19hours/sg-statutes/Acts/Securities and Futures Act.md

 (iii) a finance company that is licensed under the Finance Companies Act (Cap.
 108);

-(iv) a company or society registered under the Insurance Act (Cap.
-142) as an insurer;
+(iv) a company or co-operative society that is licensed under the Insurance Act (Cap.
+142) to carry on insurance business in Singapore;

+[Act 11 of 2013 wef 18/04/2013]

 (v) a company licensed under the Trust Companies Act 2005 (Act 11 of 2005);